williamgrosset/tweety/README.md

 ...

 ## Disclaimer
-This is my second time writing Python.
-There status codes that are **not** supported to reduce the scope of assignment requirements.
+There are status codes that are not supported to reduce the scope of assignment requirements.
+This is my first time building a project with Python and the code has not been peer-reviewed.

 ## TODO
 + Clean-up `Smartclient.py`